 Cannabis plants produce their best yields under specific light conditions, usually with around 18 /24 period of light/darkness during their vegetative stage followed by 12/12 hours of light/darkness during flowering.
 Tropical regions receive 12 hours of light followed by 12 hours of darkness all year round.
 Luckily, cannabis plants grown in these light conditions tend to respond rather like auto-flowering strains.
 This means that they will flower at a certain point of maturity and when they have developed a particular number of nodes, rather than flowering being determined by the light.

 • Humidity levels

-The Super Silver Haze feminised strain is an 80% Sativa and 20% Indica hybrid of the Skunk, Northern Light and Haze strains.
-This variety has pale green leaves and sturdy buds with orange hairs and a lavish covering of THC crystals and can be grown either outdoors or inside.
+The Super Silver Haze feminized strain is an 80% Sativa and 20% Indica hybrid of the Skunk, Northern Light and Haze strains.
+This variety has pale green leaves and sturdy buds with orange hairs and a lavish covering of THC crystals, and can be grown either outdoors or inside.
 A little experience in growing is needed for the best results.

 Growing Super Silver Haze

 Super Silver Haze is suitable for both SCROG and SOG growing methods.
-Indoors, expect yields of up top 600 gm per m2.
-Plants grown outside will produce massive yields of up to 1500gm per m2.
+Indoors, expect yields of up to top 600 gm per m2.
+Plants grown outside will produce massive yields of up to 1500gm, per m2.